traffordDataLab/gm_covid-19/README.md

 # gm_covid-19
-Rolling rate of coronavirus cases in Greater Manchester
+Data visualisations and analysis relating to confirmed cases of coronavirus in Greater Manchester.